enhakē

 (n. sound or call in Seminole Creek)

-A dedicated chamber musician, Williams is the violinist of the Inverness Chamber Players and violinist/violist of enhakē <www.enhake.com>.
-With this latter group he won the Grand Prize at the Yellow Springs Chamber Music Competition (OH), First Prize at the 3rd International Chamber Music Ensemble Competition at Carnegie Hall (Boston/NY), and was a finalist at the Osaka International Chamber Music Competition and Festa (Osaka, Japan). enhakē has been praised for their “playing of the very highest caliber” (Fanfare) and “keen instinct for exciting programmes” (BBC Music Magazine).
+A dedicated chamber musician, Williams is currently a member of the Rio Verde String Quartet and the violinist/violist of enhakē who collectively won the Grand Prize at the Yellow Springs Chamber Music Competition, First Prize at the 3rd International Chamber Music Ensemble Competition, Judges Special Recognition at the Plowman Chamber Music Competition, and finalist at the Osaka International Chamber Music Competition and Festa (Japan). enhakē has been praised for their “playing of the very highest caliber” (Fanfare) and “keen instinct for exciting programmes” (BBC Music Magazine).
 The group’s 2010 Carnegie Hall recital was lauded for its “rock solid rhythmic integrity...strengths in balance, intonation, and musicality” and described as a “polished, yet spontaneous performance” (The New York Concert Review).
-They have appeared in residency in South Korea, Costa Rica, Brazil, and at universities across the United States. enhakē’s latest CD, Prepárense: The Piazzolla Project, was called “positively delightful…[t]he sense of ensemble is near-miraculous” (Fanfare).
+They have appeared in South Korea, Costa Rica, Argentina, Japan, Brazil, and across the United States.
+Williams has also performed chamber music with the award-winning Sima Trio; pianists Andrey Ponochevny, Steven Beck, Hyejin Cho, and David Korevaar; violinists Jinjoo Cho, L.P.
+How, Justin Bruns, and Matt Albert; cellists Jonathan Ruck, Dan Ketter, and David Gerstine; clarinetists Chad Burrow and Daniel Gilbert; bassist Frank Proto; and guitarist Oren Fader.